mehonal/flasky-notes/readme.md

 ### Installing pip modules

-Currently all the Python code is packed in `app.py`.

 First you must ensure you have the required modules installed through pip.
 You can do this by running:

 `pip install -r requirements.txt`